mylittletony/SocketMan/README.md

 }
 ```

-**Collector**
+### Collector

-The collector runs every N seconds.
-It reports stats on the boxes and pushes them back to Tony.
-If you're not using the REST API, it will publish back to Puffin.
+The collector runs every 15 seconds.
+It caches the data and POSTs to your API as GZIPPED file.
+The file contains the JSON collection data shown below.
+Each entry is appeneded as a new line.

 The JSON is quite long so a snippet can be found here: